indrasexxx/aleo/README.md

 ❌ ❕ ❌ ❕ ⭕

 ## Representing Statesdf
-Leo allows users to define composite data types with the `struct` keyword.df fwef The game board is represented by a struct called `Board`, which sdfcontains three `Row`s.esdf An alternative representation would be to use an array, however, these are not yet supported in Leo.dfg
+Leo allows users to define composite data types with the `struct` keyword.df fwefdfg The game board is represented by a struct called `Board`, which sdfcontains three `Row`s.esdf An alternative representation would be to use an array, however, these are not yet supported in Leo.dfg